-What is prohibited under the Sexual Misconduct Policy?
+What is prohibited under the Sexual and Gender-Based Misconduct Policy?

-CMU's Sexual Misconduct Policy prohibits dating violence, domestic violence and interpersonal violence, sexual assault, sexual harassment, sexual exploitation, stalking, and retaliation.
+CMU's Sexual and Gender-Based Misconduct Policy prohibits dating violence, domestic violence and interpersonal violence, sexual assault, sexual harassment, sexual exploitation, stalking, and retaliation.

-Who can I speak with confidentially about sexual misconduct?
+Who can I speak with confidentially about sexual and gender-based misconduct?

 - CMU Counseling Center – 989-774-3381